The Healing Benefits of Having a Pet

 Despite the long list of health benefits it’s still important to ask yourself a number of questions before committing to an animal.
 Dogs and cats can live up 10 to 20 years, meaning this could become one of the biggest relationships in your life.
 It’s important to assess and choose the correct type of pet for your lifestyle.

 One consideration is financial.
-Along with the ongoing costs of feeding and grooming an animal, the costs of veterinary care and medications are also worth examining.
+Along with the ongoing costs of feeding and grooming an animal, the costs of visits to a veterinary clinic and medications are also worth examining.
 Seniors who bring a pet into an assisted living facility have to consider the added expenses involved with animal care, and whether that is achievable considering other living expenses.